 What a wonderfully comforting thought: that ministering spirits surround me at the ready to respond to God's command concerning me!
-It makes me wonder: was that "close call" a crucial co-incidence or the result of direct angelic intervention?
-The time a sizzle of saliva alerted us to our toddler son who was pulling a live wire to his mouth... the time an out-of-control car skidded over slick ice, inexplicably stopping just before the oncoming train sped in front of my helpless husband... the nighttime walk through piles of freshly raked autumn leaves along the street curb, when I stopped abruptly - after which I saw the open man hole into which I would have taken my next step.
+It makes me wonder: was that "close call" a crucial coincidence or the result of direct angelic intervention?
+The time a sizzle of saliva alerted us to our toddler son who was pulling a cord with an exposed live wire to his mouth... the time our out-of-control car skidded over slick ice, inexplicably stopping just before the on-coming train sped in front of my helpless husband... the nighttime walk through piles of freshly raked autumn leaves along the street curb, when I stopped abruptly - after which I saw the open man hole into which I would have taken my next step.